 Head injuries and traumatic brain injuries

 Head injuries and traumatic brain injuries (TBI) are especially common in bicycle and pedestrian accidents, especially when an automobile is involved.
 While varying in severity and type, head injuries may include concussions, skull fractures, brain bleeding or swelling, or contusions.
 Side effects of these head injuries may include memory loss, impaired vision, loss of motor function, brain damage, balance problems, and other serious effects.
 With serious head injuries and TBIs, many bicycle and pedestrian accident victims may never fully recover and may suffer long-lasting or permanent harm such as to their ability to think, walk, or act.

 Spinal cord injuries may also occur from the traumatic and forceful collisions involved in bicycle and pedestrian accidents.
 These injuries may vary from relatively minor injuries such as thoracic or lumbar strains up to severe disc injuries or a severed spinal cord.
 Spinal injuries often take a long time to recover from and may lead to severe back pain or even paralysis in the worst cases.

-Pelvic injuries are common, especially in pedestrian accidents, especially since the hood-level of the average vehicle falls inline with a common person’s pelvic region.
-This can often cause a broken or bruised pelvis or a broken or bruised hip.
+Pelvic injuries are common, especially in pedestrian accidents, since the hood level of the average vehicle typically falls in line with a person’s pelvic region.
+This can often cause a broken or bruised pelvis or hip.

 Internal injuries can frequently occur in bicycle and pedestrian accidents because of the blunt-force trauma of a collision between the vehicle and person.
 These internal injuries may include rib fractures, organ damage, or brain bleeding, which can prove to be fatal if proper medical attention is not sought.
 Given the internal nature of these injuries, victims may not immediately realize they have been injured or the severity of those injuries as seemingly minor pain or soreness could be indicative of more.